 Early Origins of the Mattin family

-Leicestershire.
-However, some of the family were found in early times at Westmeston in Sussex.
+Later, some of the family were found in early times at Westmeston in Sussex.
 "The church is principally in the early English style, with a plain Norman arch between the nave and chancel; it contains a rudely-constructed circular stone font, and at the east end of the south aisle is an ancient chapel, the burial-place of the Marten family."

 And another branch of the family was found at Anstey-Pastures in Leicestershire in early times.
 "This place, which was formerly parcel of the 'Ffrith of Leicestre,' and of the ancient duchy of Lancaster, was granted in the 27th of Elizabeth to Thomas Martyn and others, on a lease of 31 years, and after the expiration of that term was purchased, in the 4th of James I., from Robert, Earl of Salisbury, lord treasurer of England, by Robert Martyn, of Anstey, whose descendants have a seat here."

 Early History of the Mattin family

-Another 389 words (28 lines of text) covering the years 1295, 1446, 1503, 1484, 1492, 1594, 1648, 1643, 1582, 1620, 1617, 1678, 1646, 1660, 1602, 1680, 1640, 1653, 1662, 1621, 1692 and are included under the topic Early Mattin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mattin research.
+Another 195 words (14 lines of text) covering the years 1295, 1446, 1503, 1484, 1492, 1594, 1648, 1643, 1582, 1620, 1617, 1678, 1646, 1660, 1602, 1680, 1640, 1653, 1662, 1621, 1692 and are included under the topic Early Mattin History in all our PDF Extended History products and printed products wherever possible.

 Mattin Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Mattin were recorded, including Martin, Matin, Mattin, Martyn and others.

 Early Notables of the Mattin family (pre 1700)

 Outstanding amongst the family at this time was Sir William Martyn of Athelhampton (c.
 1446-1503), Sheriff of London in 1484 and Lord Mayor of London in 1492; Sir Richard Martin, Lord Mayor of London in 1594; Robert Martin, Esquire, who was made the Sheriff of the County of Radnour in 1648; Sir Thomas Martin Knight and Baronet, High Sheriff of Cambridgeshire and Huntingtonshire in 1643; Christopher Martin (ca. 1582-1620), from Essex, was a Pilgrim and signer of the Mayflower Compact; Christopher Martyn (c.
 1617-1678), an English politician who sat in the House...

-Another 132 words (9 lines of text) are included under the topic Early Mattin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) are included under the topic Early Mattin Notables in all our PDF Extended History products and printed products wherever possible.